Still Searching for Google Optimize? Here are the 8 Top Google Optimize Alternatives Testers Shifted To.

 A free tool runs on computing, network, and storage resources and for such a test, you’ll be drawing a lot of those resources.
 They can save on those resources with sampling – reports will load faster and they’ll spend less on infrastructure.

-Google has denied sampling occurred on the free and paid version of Optimize and Analytics but optimizers still encounter the problem:
+Google denied sampling occurred on the free and paid versions of Optimize and Analytics but optimizers still encountered the problem.

 At Speero, most of the sites we work with have a rather large number of visitors, generating millions of hits every month.
 Naturally, most of those sites have Google Analytics and not all of them have the premium GA360 version.
 This means that sampling is a problem we deal with on daily basis, especially when analyzing the results of A/B tests using custom segments.
 Be it Optimize or some other tool, sampling is still a problem when it comes to analyzing this data in Google Analytics.
 That being said, the numbers you see within Google Optimize’s reports are not sampled but those don’t allow for any advanced analysis.
 While data in Google Optimize reports isn’t sampled and it doesn’t say it clearly in its ToC, I believe that this data is still being affected by the data collection limits mentioned in Google Analytics ToC.
 This belief is supported by the fact that Optimize is based on the same dataset as is Google Analytics and we’ve seen some rather weird numbers in Optimize for sites that receive massive amounts of hits (100 million and more a month).